Leftist millennial wins election as Chile's next president

 "I'm not an extremist. ...
 I don't feel far right," Kast proclaimed in the final stretch even as he was dogged by revelations that his German-born father had been a card-carrying member of Adolf Hitler's Nazi party.

-“On both sides, people are voting out of fear,” said Robert Funk, a political scientist at the University of Chile.
+“On both sides, people are voting out of fear,” Robert Funk, a political scientist at the University of Chile, said before the vote count.
 “Neither side is particularly enthused with their candidate but they are voting out of fear that, if Kast wins, there will an authoritarian regression or because they fear Boric is too young, inexperienced and aligned with the communists.”

 In addition, the political rules could soon change because a newly elected convention is rewriting the country's Pinochet-era constitution.
 The convention — the nation's most powerful elected institution — could in theory call for new presidential elections when it concludes its work next year and if the new charter is ratified in a plebiscite.